xLSTM-PINN: Memory-Gated Spectral Remodeling for Physics-Informed Learning: A Spectrally-Enhanced xLSTM-PINN Physics-Informed Network with Memory Gating and Residual Micro-Steps

-At the theoretical level, we write linearized training dynamics under the Neural Tangent Kernel (NTK) approximation as modal decay $c_j(t) \approx \mathrm{e}^{-\eta \lambda_j t} c_j(0)$.
-In Sec~\ref{s1s2} we prove that when the residual micro-steps and gated memory inside a block flatten the tail of the empirical kernel’s eigenvalue distribution over the high-frequency subspace, the exponential decay rates of high-wavenumber modes increase uniformly; under a fixed budget this shift pushes the resolvable bandwidth $k^\star(\varepsilon)$ to the right (derivations and sufficient conditions appear in Sec III of Supplementary Materials Supplementary Materials (SM)).
-This conclusion matches Fig.~\ref{f1} one-to-one: the blue “xLSTM Blocks” perform reparameterization and provide memory channels, while the purple frame preserves the AD–physics constraint pathway of PINNs.
+Theoretical analysis under the Neural Tangent Kernel framework reveals that linearized training dynamics follow modal decay $c_j(t) \approx \mathrm{e}^{-\eta \lambda_j t} c_j(0)$.
+As established in Sec~\ref{s1s2}, the residual micro-steps and gated memory collectively flatten the eigenvalue distribution tail in high-frequency subspaces, uniformly accelerating exponential decay rates for high-wavenumber modes.
+This spectral reshaping extends the resolvable bandwidth $k^\star(\varepsilon)$ under fixed computational resources, with detailed derivations provided in Sec III of the Supplementary Materials (SM).
+This theoretical insight aligns precisely with the architectural shown in Fig.~\ref{f1}, where xLSTM blocks handle representation refinement while the standard PINN framework preserves automatic differentiation and physical constraints.

-We thus cleanly decouple “network architecture” from “physics constraints”: Fig.~\ref{f1} replaces only the representation side while keeping the loss and optimization sides intact; Eqs.~\eqref{1}–\eqref{8} give reproducible hierarchical equations, and Eq.~\eqref{10} embeds them into a standard PINN objective.
-In Sec~\ref{s1s2} we will characterize the resulting differences in convergence structure in spectral coordinates and validate them with independent frequency-domain benchmarks.
+This design achieves clean separation between network architecture and physical constraints: the representation pathway undergoes comprehensive modification through Eqs.~\eqref{1}–\eqref{8}, while the loss formulation (Eq.~\eqref{10}) and optimization procedures remain consistent with conventional PINNs.
+The subsequent section characterizes the resulting convergence improvements in spectral coordinates and validates them through independent frequency-domain benchmarks.